Research

 The Distributional Effects of Carbon Pricing: A Global View of Common but Differentiated Responsibilities

-M. Le Moigne, S. Lepot, D. Simon, M. Ritel, 2024
+M. Le Moigne, S. Lepot, M. Ritel, D. Simon 2024

 Abstract: We use a quantitative international trade model with climate policies to explore the idea of Common but Differentiated Responsibilities (CBDR), a leading principle of climate action.
 The principle recognizes that low- and middle-income countries are most affected by climate change despite their lower contributions to its causes.
 We ask what are the consequences for global equity of policies that ignore CBDR and explore the efficiency and feasibility of various policy schemes that comply with it.
 Our analysis delivers three main results.
 First, we document that efficient climate policies that ignore CBDR strongly exacerbate between-country inequality.
 Second, we show that equity can still be achieved with efficient climate policies when they are paired with realistic international transfers that either equalize the costs of carbon taxation or account for historical emission patterns with both types having a modest impact on the population of high- income countries.
 Third, we show that carbon taxation schemes that rely on heterogeneous pricing with lower taxes for low and middle-income countries do not necessarily lead to fairer outcomes.